koallen/SKKU_DataScience_Practices/README.md

-#README
+# SKKU Data Science and Management

-This is the personal repo for the SKKU ISS 2015 course - Data Science and Management.
+This course was taught during the International Summer Semester at Sungkyunkwan University in 2015.
+The repo contains my solutions to in-class exercises as well as programming assignments.